-Sell Your Work, Not Your Rights: Artists’ Contracts [Live Workshop with Two Form Agreements]
+Sell Your Work, Not Your Rights: Artists’ Contracts [Workshop Replay with Two Form Agreements]

 The art world is not particularly protective of artists.
 It’s unregulated.
 It lacks transparency.
 In reality, the art world exploits artists.

 It is up to artists to protect themselves.

 One way to do that is be knowledgeable about and use good contracts.